-Source: TPL demand and prices, PICTS Electricity Tariff Database
+(Source: TPL demand and prices, PICTS Electricity Tariff Database)

-Energy is consumed by different sectors and the load profiles change based on weather.
-TPL typically reads customer meters manually, taking up to 25 days to complete meter readings, whereas other meters can be read remotely the last day of every month.
-The difference in meter readings means that TPL uses a 12-month moving average to adjust for anomalies and determines total monthly generated power, parasitic losses and customer consumption.
-To improve reporting and power delivery, TPL is completing a meter replacement program.
-According to TPL’s 2017 Annual Report, 3,000 single-phase meters and 500 three-phase meters were installed in 2016 as Phase 1 of a two-year project to replace customer meters to improve smart metering capabilities (i.e., remote, automatic meter reading).
+Energy is consumed by different sectors and the load profiles change according to the weather.
+TPL typically reads customer meters manually, taking up to 25 days to complete them, whereas other meters can be read remotely on the last day of every month.
+The difference in meter readings means that TPL uses a 12-month moving average to adjust for anomalies and determine total monthly generated power, parasitic losses and customer consumption.
+To improve reporting and power delivery, TPL is completing a meter replacement programme.
+According to TPL’s 2017 Annual Report, 3,000 single-phase meters and 500 three-phase meters were installed in 2016 as Phase 1 of a two-year project to replace customer meters to improve smart metering capabilities (i.e. remote, automatic meter reading).
 TPL is planning on upgrading all meters by 2018.
 The new meters are intended to provide alternative methods of billing and allow TPL to detect faults and power quality issues remotely.
-The smart metering program may also help improve detection of parasitic losses or line losses.
+The smart metering programme may also help improve detection of parasitic losses or line losses.
 Line losses are determined by subtracting the power consumed by customer from power generated .

 Consumption